maubuz/2W6-Notes/docs/wk11/forms.md

   See the Pen <a href='https://codepen.io/maujac/pen/OJyWaoB'>wk11-required-ex6</a> by Mauricio Buschinelli (<a href='https://codepen.io/maujac'>@maujac</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>
 <br>

+> It is also possible (and more common) to do form validation with JavaScript, which we will do later in the course.
+>
+> See [Client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) by MDN web docs for more information.

-# References & Diving Deeper
+## References & Diving Deeper

 Recommended readings:

- -   [Web forms — Working with user data](https://developer.mozilla.org/en-US/docs/Learn/Forms) by MDN web docs
+ - [Basic native form controls](https://developer.mozilla.org/en-US/docs/Learn/Forms/Basic_native_form_controls) by MDN web docs
  -   [Form Design Patterns Book Excerpt: A Registration Form](https://www.smashingmagazine.com/2018/10/form-design-patterns-excerpt-a-registration-form/) by Smashing Magazine
+ -   [Client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) by MDN web docs